 Debt may be unavoidable, but being smart about what debt you decide to take on may also be the launching pad your business needed to fulfill its true potential.
 I always say to try and plan for the worst, and hope for the best.
 You’re the boss, and with the freedom and autocracy that your role brings, it’s paired with the burden of responsibility.
 In a similar way that you take charge in your career, take charge of your finances.
 They go arm in arm with each other, so let’s steer them both towards the best future they can have.

 Where do you struggle the most with financial planning?
 Share with me in the comments below, or join the party on my Instagram and share there: https://www.instagram.com/katrina.widener/

 You'll also love:

 ABOUT OUR GUEST CONTRIBUTOR

-Todd Moritz (CFP®, CPA/PFS) is a certified financial planner through Sandvold Financial Group, and a lover of dogs, beer, and The Office.
-He is a total money nerd, and specializes in building customized financial portfolios to meet his clients' individual needs.
-Find him at TMoritz@SandvoldFG.com.
+Todd Moritz (CFP®, CPA/PFS) is a certified financial planner and a lover of dogs, beer, and The Office.
+He is a total money nerd, and specializes in bringing customized financial portfolios to the everyman.
+Find him at White Turf Financial.